 Charleston is presented to look as it did when the family lived here.

-To protect the atmosphere and collection, entry to the house is timed and limited.
+To provide an intimate visitor experience and to protect the collection, entry to the house is timed and limited.

 The House & Garden are open from 1 March to 29 October 2017.
 Please see here for further details of opening times.